Growing speech, language, and literacy skills word by word

 • Progress reports to maintain funding for services

-• If you’re a school administrator looking for an SLP to provide SLP services at your school, please email me at info@growonwords.com to discuss further.
+• If you’re a school administrator looking for an SLP to provide SLP services at your school, please email us at support@growonwords.com to discuss further.

 A speech-language pathologist sitting next to a young child looking at a picture in a book together.